-In the UK procurement has generally been undertaken by two different types or organisation (see Ball [3] pp. 53-61 for a full discussion).
+In the UK procurement has generally been undertaken by two different types or organisation (see Ball 2005, pp.53-61 for a full discussion).

-First there are the seven regional purchasing consortia, which cover virtually all universities in the UK.
+Firstly there are the seven regional purchasing consortia, which cover virtually all universities in the UK.
 Generally these are funded by a combination of subscription and the staff resources of their members.
 Some have developed from specifically library consortia.
 Others are general university consortia, undertaking a very wide range if procurement (e.g. laboratory supplies, stationery, PCs, catering as well as library resources) and staffed by purchasing professionals.
 The largest of these consortia is the Southern Universities Purchasing Consortium (SUPC), with 47 member institutions ranging from the very small to the very large.
-SUPC contracts with suppliers are worth over £100m (\$187m) p.a.; the library consortia have in the past concentrated on the procurement of hard-copy resources.
+SUPC contracts with suppliers are worth over £100m (EUR144m) p.a.; the library contracts alone are worth £31m (EUR44.6) p.a.
+The regional consortia have in the past concentrated on the procurement of hard-copy resources.

-Second there are two non-commercial organisations acting as agents for higher education in the UK.
+Secondly there are two non-commercial organisations acting as agents for higher education in the UK.
 The first is the Higher Education Funding Councils' Joint Information Systems Committee (JISC), which is funded by a top-slice.
 JISC has notable agreements, under NESLi2 and JISC Collections, for a wide range of e-journals and other content.
-The other is Eduserv/CHEST, which although noncommercial and owned by the higher education sector, is funded by a percentage of the revenue it generates.
+The other is Eduserv/CHEST, which although non-commercial and owned by the higher education sector, is funded by a percentage of the revenue it generates.
 CHEST offers agreements for software and collections of e-journals and databases.

-3.2 The Tender for E-Books
+The Tender for E-Books

-The combination, of demonstrable hunger on the part of undergraduates for electronic texts, the increasing availability of e-books and the incipient need to integrate electronic resources into the VLE, led the member libraries of the SUPC in 2004 to investigate the possibility of a tender for the large-scale procurement of academic e-books, particularly textbooks.
+In 2004 the member libraries of the SUPC decided to go out to tender for e-books.
 It was recognised that this tender was potentially more difficult than hard-copy tenders, since the market was under-developed and the business models very fluid.
 As with all SUPC tenders, the standard five stages of the procurement cycle were followed: identifying the need, preparing the specification, finding the supplier, awarding the contract, measuring and monitoring performance.
-Following and understanding this cycle is fundamental to taking control of relationships with suppliers and of the market place (see Ball [3] pp. 45-53 for a full discussion).
-This structure is particularly important when procuring eresources, where the business models are still fluid.
+Following and understanding this cycle is fundamental to taking control of relationships with suppliers and of the market place (see Ball 2005, pp.45-53 for a full discussion).
+This structure is particularly important when procuring e-resources, where the business models are still fluid.